spatie/laravel-permission/docs/installation-lumen.md

 php artisan migrate
 ```

+---
+### User Model
 NOTE: Remember that Laravel's authorization layer requires that your `User` model implement the `Illuminate\Contracts\Auth\Access\Authorizable` contract.
 In Lumen you will then also need to use the `Laravel\Lumen\Auth\Authorizable` trait.

+---
+### User Table
 NOTE: If you are working with a fresh install of Lumen, then you probably also need a migration file for your Users table.
 You can create your own, or you can copy a basic one from Laravel:

 https://github.com/laravel/laravel/blob/master/database/migrations/2014_10_12_000000_create_users_table.php

 (You will need to run `php artisan migrate` after adding this file.)

+Remember to update your ModelFactory.php to match the fields in the migration you create/copy.